OktaIT/opp-ldap/README.md

 2. Install it locally
 	- mvn install:install-file -Dfile=../lib/scim-server-sdk-01.02.00.jar -DgroupId=com.okta.scim.sdk -DartifactId=scim-server-sdk -Dpackaging=jar -Dversion=01.02.00
 	- Note: the command above is for SDK version 01.02.00; modify as necessary
+3. Clone this repo.
+5. Rename the file opp-ldap/Okta-Provisioning-Connector-SDK/example-server/src/main/resources/connector.properties.example to connector.properties.
+You will need to modify that file to configure the connector.
+More details are in the file itself.
 3. Build the LDAP connector
 	- Note: you must be in the same directory as the pom.xml file
-		- cd to <SDK root directory>/example-mysql-server/
+		- cd to opp-ldap/Okta-Provisioning-Connector-SDK/example-server/
 	- Note: you must run mvn package as the same user who installed the SDK (step 2)
 	- mvn package